stephengpope/no-code-architects-toolkit/README.md

 - `API_KEY`: A secure API key for authenticating requests.
 - `GCP_SA_CREDENTIALS`: Service account credentials in JSON format for Google Cloud Platform access.
-- `GDRIVE_USER`: The Google Drive user email associated with the service.
 - `GCP_BUCKET_NAME`: The name of the Google Cloud Storage bucket used for storage.
-- `GDRIVE_FOLDER_ID`: The Google Drive folder ID where files will be uploaded.

 ---